PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 If you've been reading carefully, you'll notice that there's a problem with the hashed contract protocol.
 It's exactly the same problem as when Alice opened her first simple payment channel with Bob.
 The problem is that as soon as Alice broadcast her first transaction at stage (1), if Bob stops responding (either inavertently or maliciously), her funds are stranded in a hashed contract and she can't get them back.
 Even worse, if Carol stops responding after Bob broadcasts his transaction in step (2), his funds are stranded in a hashed contract *and* Alice's funds are stranded in a hashed contract.
 Obviously, the longer the chain of hashed contracts, the more risk there is that one of the parties in the chain will disappear and strand everyone's funds.

-The solution to this is basically the same as Alice's refund branch in the simple payment channel.
-Each hashed contract contains its own refund branch that means the contract payer can reclaim the funds if the recipient doesn't redeem the contract using the contract pre-image within a certain timelock duration.
+The solution to this is basically the same as the refund branch in the simple payment channel.
+Each hashed contract contains its own refund branch that means the contract payer can reclaim the funds if the recipient doesn't redeem the contract using the *con* within a certain timelock duration.
 A hashed contract with a timelocked refund branch is called a Hashed Time-locked Contract or HTLC.

 There are a couple of subtleties here:

 - because there's a chain of hashed contracts, each timelock should be slightly lower than the timelock in the previous contract.
 Bob doesn't want to end up in a situation where Carol has redeemed his HTLC, but Alice's HTLC to him has timed out and Alice has claimed it back.
-For that reason, each party in the HTLC increases the contract timelock in his onward contract so he has plenty of time to redeem his inward contract.
-Alice's contract to Bob might have a one day timelock, Bob's contract to Carol has a two day timelock and so on.
+For that reason, each party in the HTLC decreases the contract timelock in his onward contract so he has plenty of time to redeem his inward contract.
+Alice's contract to Bob would have a four day timelock, Bob's contract to Carol would have a three day timelock, Carol's contract to David would have a two day timelock, and so on.
 - The timelocks in these contracts are *absolute* timelocks rather than *relative* timelocks.
 That's because the timelock should be relative to the timelock in the previous HTLC in the chain, not relative to when this HTLC happens to hit the blockchain.

 The chain of HTLCs now looks like this: